2lambda123/HP_Device_and_Bios-Hacking/README.md

 SHA1 Fingerprint:....
 ```

-* List new keys
+#### List new keys

 ```sh
 mokutil --list-new
 ```

-* You can check the current secureboot state with:
+#### You can check the current secureboot state with:

 ```sh
 mokutil --sb-state
 ```

-* You want to export the current keys if there is any, of course ;)
+#### You want to export the current keys if there is any, of course ;)

 ```sh
 mokutil --export
 ```

-The above command will give you .der keys named: MOK-000X.der, save them in some encrypted container or at least secure place (security is always nr1, encrypt everything):
+The above command will give you .der keys in the folder you execute the command, files is named: MOK-00**.der, save all those files in some encrypted container or at least secure place (security is always nr1, encrypt everything) before you deleting them and adding new ones!

-* You now want to delete the old keys, you can use wildcard for this part as below:
+#### You now want to delete the old keys, you can use wildcard for this part as below:

 ```sh
 mokutil --delete MOK*.der
 ```

-* If you want, set root password:
+#### If you want, set root password:
 ```sh
 sudo mokutil --root-pw
 ```